LvxlongSir/SurfacePro7/README.md

 8. OpenCore Configurator => https://mackie100projects.altervista.org/opencore-configurator/#disqus_thread;
 9. Ventura pretty and Sonoma no good;
 10. sudo /Volumes/16T_History/MacOS/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume  /Volumes/UP /Applications/Install\ macOS\ Ventura.app –nointeraction
+11. see this to utilize stylus -> https://github.com/Xiashangning/IPTSDaemon and I tuned parameter in fork: https://github.com/LvxlongSir/IPTSDaemon This would make touch screen with multi-gestures and three fingers drag&drop smooth
-11. your pad without your desktop OS, it's toy, a game player, a pity, but not production, no cool...
+12. your pad without your desktop OS, it's toy, a game player, a pity, but not production, no cool...